-MPC

-means the person:

-- (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Manager Professional Conduct" of CPA Australia; and - (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.

-OPT

-means a member of the Chair Panel:

-- (a) appointed on a case by case basis by the chair of the Chair Panel after receiving a request from the MPC, to constitute a "One Person Tribunal"; and - (b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+MPC mean s the person: (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Manager Professional Conduct" of CPA Australia; and (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+OPT mean s a member of the Chair Panel: (a) appointed on a case by case basis by the chair of the Chair Panel after receiving a request from the MPC, to constitute a "One Person Tribunal"; and (b) to whom the Board has, pursuant to the powers contained in Article 54(a) of the Constitution, delegated (non- exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+PCO mean s any person: (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Professional Conduct Officer" of CPA Australia; and (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.
+Practical Experience Requirement as a C s the supervised work experience requirements to be admitted Certified Practising Accountant, the details of which at any time be found on CPA Australia's website.
+Prescribed Amount s, unless otherwise resolved by the Board, the sum of 0.00 (exclusive of GST).
+Prescribed Limited Amount s, unless otherwise resolved by the Board, the sum of 00 (exclusive of GST).
+Prescribed Notice has th ne meaning given in By-Law 6.2(e).
+Professional Conduct Oversight Activity s the body comprising each of the persons appointed from o time by the Board.
+Professional Level Examinations currei is the examinations collectively referred to by that name, the nt versions of which at any time may be found on CPA alia's website.

-PCO

-means any person:

-- (a) appointed from time to time by the Chief Executive Officer to hold the position or undertake the duties of "Professional Conduct Officer" of CPA Australia; and - (b) to whom the Chief Executive Officer has, pursuant to his or her power of sub-delegation, delegated (non-exclusively and in addition to any other specific delegation of power whether described in these By-Laws or elsewhere) the powers conferred by Articles 14, 39, 40, 43 and 52(e) of the Constitution.

-Practical Experience Requirement

-means the supervised work experience requirements to be admitted as a Certified Practising Accountant, the details of which at any time may be found on CPA Australia's website.

-Prescribed Amount

-means, unless otherwise resolved by the Board, the sum of \$7,500.00 (exclusive of GST).

-Prescribed Limited Amount

-means, unless otherwise resolved by the Board, the sum of \$25,000 (exclusive of GST).

-Prescribed Notice

-has the meaning given in By-Law 6.2(e).

-Professional Conduct Oversight Activity

-means the body comprising each of the persons appointed from time to time by the Board.

-Professional Level Examinations

-means the examinations collectively referred to by that name, the current versions of which at any time may be found on CPA Australia's website.

-Professional Schedules

-means every document so-called from time to time setting out the procedures required to be followed by Members or aspiring Members in compliance with the Constitution or the By-Laws (each of which shall prevail to the extent of any inconsistency with the Professional Schedules).

-Public Accounting Services